 your data plane.
 Server TLS policies support TLS, mTLS, and, with Envoy only,

 Open_or_mTLS authentication.
-Server TLS policies can be attached to the
+You attach server TLS policies to an endpoint

 Subject alternative names